 MATH 202 is an introduction to the fundamental ideas and techniques of linear algebra, and the application of these ideas to computer science, the sciences and engineering.
 This paper is compulsory for the Mathematics major.

-MATH203 Calculus of Several Variables 18 points First Semester
+MATH203 Calculus of Several Variables 18 points Second Semester

 This paper is an introduction to the mathematics of curves, surfaces and volumes in three-dimensional space, and extends the notions of differentiation and integration to higher dimensions.
 It is a prerequisite for three level-300 MATH papers.